MWATelescope/mwa-demo/README.md

 - `$MWA_BEAM_FILE` the
   [beam model](https://mwatelescope.github.io/mwa_hyperdrive/defs/beam.html)

+See also: [Extending The Demo](#extending-the-demo) for additional instructions for customizing the docker images.

 ### Running the demo

-Here is a walkthrough of the demo:
+Below is a walkthrough of the demo.
+Ensure everything is run from the root of the repository (don't `cd` into the `demo` directory).

 ```bash
 # DEMO: open a bash shell